treatwell/immutables-styles/README.md

 using the annotated one.
 2. Despite the annotated class not being serializable out of the box, you can work around it by using the generated one (which *is* (de)serializable in this case) as parameters and return types in controllers.

+A last point is that `@ValueObjectStyle` allows keeping the abstract class package-private which could be useful to make sure to avoid involuntary usage/inheritance of the abstract one.

 To wrap this up, `@ValueObjectStyle` should be mostly sufficient in almost all cases that do not require support for complex class hierarchies.